mpursell/DevOps-Course-Starter/README.md

 Log files can be found in the Azure portal / your web app / Log Stream, or in the Deployment Center / Logs

+### Mongo DB

+The app uses an app and a user database currently using MongoDB hosted on Azure.
+In order to connect to the database, the MONGO_CONNECTION_STRING and the MONGO_DB_NAME environment variables must be set in the .env file.